 Iffley Academy is currently being re-built on its current site, and it is hoped that pupils will move into their brand new, state of the art school in April 2020.

-Bloxham Grove Academy, a new free special school, is currently in the pre-opening phase of planning and while an opening date is not yet confirmed, the Trust hopes that this new provision for students with SEND will open in late 2020.
+Bloxham Grove Academy, a new free special school, is currently in the pre-opening phase of planning and while an opening date is not yet confirmed, the Trust hopes that this new provision for students with SEND will open in 2021 / 2022.
 The school’s educational offer will be closely modelled on that provided by Iffley Academy.

 The new Academy will cater for 100 students with SEND by year 4 of opening, and it is hoped that it will be co-located with another school on a rural site in North Oxfordshire.